Checking the compliance of electronic components

 - other specific test equipment

-Conduct compliance checks on one of the following types of component:
+- Conduct compliance checks on one of the following types of components:

 - resistors (such as oxide film, surface mount, wirewound)